campus-rainy-weather

 Weather Observation Deck

 The weather observation deck, adjacent to the weather center and meteorology classrooms, offers an unobstructed view of the southern and western horizon.
-A full 360 degree observation of the sky is possible from the observation deck and weather center windows on the second floor of Kallay-Christopher Hall.
-The radiosonde launcher is also located on the weather observation deck.
+From the observation deck and the windows in the Weather Center, it is possible to observe all 360 degrees of the sky from the second floor of Kallay-Christopher Hall.
+The Radiosonde Launcher is also located on the weather observation deck.

 Radiosonde System